izwb003/CineIA_CLI/README.md

 ## Announcement

-**CineIA is not related to Dolby Laboratories.
-The output of this program cannot represent the product quality of Dolby Laboratories.
-This program can only be used for UGC content production and cannot be used for professional content production work.
-For professional content distribution needs, please contact Dolby Laboratories.**
+**CineIA is an [IAB Application Profile 1](https://doi.org/10.5594/SMPTE.RDD57.2021) DCP IAB generator.
+It CANNOT replace a Dolby Atmos® Cinema MXF generator's work, although they are compatible.
+Therefore, the output of this program cannot represent the product quality of Dolby Laboratories (and/or other entities).
+This program can ONLY be used for UGC content production and CANNOT be used for professional/commercial content production work.
+For professional/commercial content distribution needs, please contact professional content distributers.**

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,